-There By-Laws Committtee is currently meeting to review the By-Laws and suggest amendments.
-If you wish to submit a suggestion for a revision, send it to email@example.com and it will be forwarded to the committee.
+The By-Laws Committtee meets to review the By-Laws and suggest amendments.
+If you wish to submit a suggestion for a revision, send it to firstname.lastname@example.org and it will be forwarded to the committee.

 Article I: Name

-The name of this organization shall be The North College Park Citizens’ Association, Inc., hereinafter referred to as “the NCPCA”.
+The name of this organization shall be The North College Park Community Association, Inc., hereinafter referred to as “the NCPCA”.

 Article II: Purpose